 During pregnancy and until your child is one year old, mum is entitled to free NHS prescriptions and dental care, with a Maternity Exemption Certificate.
 You can discuss this at your midwifery appointments.
 Children are entitled to free prescriptions and dental care, whilst they are in full time education.

-Babies born early may go to NICU/Special care.
+Babies born early may go to NICU or Special care.
 If this is the case, we can contact you to ask what would work for you, whether we visit you at home or at the hospital or when would be good for you.

 Parents of babies born prematurely sometimes need a little extra support and these babies can be a little bit slower reaching some of their developmental milestones.
 Therefore all babies born before 37 weeks will be added to our “additional needs” list which ensures we will offer a yearly contact for at least their first 2 years, to provide us with an opportunity to offer any additional support required.

-Usually on day 5 a midwife will do your baby's newborn blood spot test, this is a small prick to the baby's heel and blood is placed on some special paper to be tested.
+On day 5 post birth, your midwife will usually do your baby's newborn blood spot test.
+This is a small prick to the baby's heel and blood is placed on some special paper to be tested.
 It tests for 9 rare but serious health conditions.